-Now, God speaks to the two of them, not just to Moses.
-He says that when Pharaoh asks for a sign, Moses is to tell Aaron to cast down his staff to become a serpent.
+God says that when Pharaoh asks for a sign, Moses is to tell Aaron to cast down his staff to become a serpent.
 They do it.

 Satan is capable of the supernatural.
-Satan is able to imitate God, up to a point.
+Satan can imitate God, up to a point.
 We are NEVER to be enticed by the supernatural.
 We’re never to assume that something supernatural is from God.

 Satan can do his job.
 He can make things worse.
 He can multiply the problem, the plague, the hurt, the pain, the poverty, the death.

-I do think sometimes Satan imitates healing and prosperity and life, but he does so with evil motive and it’s not for anyone’s good but their harm.
-It’s him playing at god, but he doesn’t have holiness and love rooting his actions as the true God does.
+I do think sometimes Satan imitates healing and prosperity and life, but he does so with evil motives and it’s not for anyone’s good, but for their harm.
+It’s him playing god, but he doesn’t have holiness and love rooting his actions as the true God does.

 How do we know the difference?
 How can we tell when God’s at work if Satan’s imitation can seem to be the same thing?

-And like the Aaron’s staff swallowing up the others, if we wait and watch, God will have the ultimate victory.
+And like Aaron’s staff swallowing up the others, if we wait and watch, God will have the ultimate victory.
 The fruit will be obvious, eventually.
-It’s the meantime we have to be cautious about.
+It’s in the meantime we have to be cautious about it.